Have A Question About TU’s Residence Life? We Have All Of The Answers!

 - What if I lose my room key?
 Students are charged $75.00 for lost keys.
 Lost or stolen keys should be reported IMMEDIATELY to the Residence Life staff.
 Replacement keys must be requested through the Residence Life Office.
 For your own safety, do not leave your room unlocked.

 - Is there Internet hookup in my room?
 All residence life halls currently offer high speed Wi-Fi and Ethernet access to the Tiffin University network.
 All other residences have High Speed Internet access.
-The ITS Office will help you set up your computer if you are having difficulties.
-Just call 419-448-3430, x2.
+The ITS Office will help you troubleshoot Wi-Fi connection issues if you are having difficulties.
+Just call (855) 664-1200 or stop by the Help Desk located on the 2nd floor of the Hertzer Technology Center building.

 - Can I have a George Foreman type of grill in my room?
 Unfortunately, no. For the safety of all, the University does not allow grills and microwaves in the rooms and discourages cooking, except in university kitchen spaces.